Sex After A Baby: 5 Things to Know About Sex After Birthby Elizabeth MacDonald

 5. The postpartum body is beautiful.
 Our society tends to make us feel as though we need to cover our bodies and hide away the beauty that just brought forth life.
 Your body is different – it is in a transitional stage.
 You are a goddess.
 Your partner sees you as nothing less than this.
 He is in awe of what you are capable of; please – please – please stand tall and own this.

-I understand though that many women do not feel as I do.
 Whether desires are altered due to hormones, fears, or exhaustion, there are things you can do to try to boost your libido.
 The following suggestions can be helpful, but again, do not feel pressured into sex before you are truly ready:

 · Eat Well